 - Software.
 Includes larger types of departmental or company-wide software, such as enterprise resources planning software or accounting software.
 Many desktop software packages are not sufficiently expensive to exceed the corporate capitalization limit.

 A capital lease is not usually identified as a separate asset, since a lease merely identifies a form of financing; it does not identify the type of asset.
-Consequently, you should record the asset side of a capital lease in one of the above classifications.
-The liability side of the capital lease should be identified as a capital lease.
+Consequently, record the asset side of a capital lease in one of the above classifications.
+The liability side of the capital lease is identified as a capital lease.